kbachir/DevOps-Notes/README.md

 - `-a` = argument
 - `ansible all -a "free"`
 - `ansible all -a "uptime"`
--`ansible all -m copy -a "src=/filepath/filename.txt dest=/filepath/filename.txt`
+- `ansible all -m copy -a "src=/filepath/filename.txt dest=/filepath/filename.txt`